by Christina Enevoldsen

 I only stood up to my mother for one thing in my life.
 It was only after she asked my husband and me to keep silent about the spiritual abuse we saw.
 I was finally growing enough to speak up.
 My mom’s response to my boundary was a reminder that I’m not perfect.
 So only perfect people are qualified to set boundaries—to say no to harsh treatment, deception, manipulations, and betrayals?
 I wasn’t claiming perfection; my claim was I was done with abuse.

 Why do those two people—the ones who brought me into this world, the ones who should have the biggest interest in preserving my life—why should they get to take that life from me?
 Who gave them that right?
 I used to think they did have that right.
 I thought of myself as their property.
 They felt entitled to treat me in whatever way served them and I didn’t question that.

 There are some people who claim God gave them that right.
 Their interpretation of the command to “Honor your father and mother” gives parents an untouchable position.
 Parents have all the rights and the child has none, including the right to resist certain types of treatment.

 In my abuse-informed belief system, I agreed with that interpretation.
 I may not have defined it that way, but I practiced it that way.
 Now that I have some healing under my belt, I see things differently.
 I allow myself to question what I believe, to question the rules that I choose to live by, to question the people I want in my life.

-By questioning, I see the intent behind that instruction.
-I see the intention is to preserve life.
-The roles of parents are ones of nurturers and protectors of the life they began.
+By questioning, I see the intent behind that instruction, which is to preserve life.
+The role of parents is of nurturers and protectors of the life they began.
 Their position is to guide us and teach us to take care of that life.
 People who fulfill that role should be honored.
 But my parents didn’t do those things.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this topic and don’t forget to subscribe to the comments.